 [2] The choice of official language is that of the client not the lawyer.
 The lawyer should be aware of relevant statutory and Constitutional law relating to language rights including the Canadian Charter of Rights and Freedoms, s.19(1) and Part XVII of the Criminal Code regarding language rights in courts under federal jurisdiction and in criminal proceedings.

-[3] The lawyer should also be aware that the Official Languages Act of Nunavut may provide additional language rights, including in relation to the Inuit language.
+[3] The lawyer should also be aware that the Inuit Language Protection Act and Official Languages Act of Nunavut may provide additional language rights, including in relation to the Inuit language.

 [4] When a lawyer considers whether to provide the required services in the official language chosen by the client, the lawyer should carefully consider whether it is possible to render those services in a competent manner as required by Rule 3.1-2 and related Commentary.